gvwilson/sensibleadventures/bookster/bookster.md

 speak that way."

-"He could have *died!*" The angry words were out of Erileine's mouth before she knew he was going to say them.
+"He could have *died!*" The angry words were out of Erileine's mouth before she knew she was going to say them.

 Thomas nodded.
 "Yes, he could have.
 He could have died yesterday, too, or the day before.
 Would that have been my fault too?"